spchuang/videojs-markers/README.md

 Basic usage: display break markers in the video.

-To add breaks in the video, simply add a new element in the list of breaks of the passed in option.
+To add breaks in the video, simply add a new time (in seconds) in the list of breaks option.
 Also note that the video id needs to be speified in the setting option.
-The time should be formatted in seconds.

     // initialize video.js
     var video = videojs('test_video');